thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 are evenly distributed around the climatological mean, and for a positive uniform trend, the first half is below and the second half above the climatological mean.
 In our case, there is a more complex evolution of the anomalies.
-For all-skies (Figure ), we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.
+For all skies (Figure ), we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative, thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to the present indicating anomalies above the climatology.
 The CUSUMs for cloudy-skies (Figure ), show a similar behavior with some short-term differences that do not change the overall pattern.
 For clear skies (Figure ), a monotonic downward tendency is evident until 2004, suggesting that the anomalies are all negative.
 After 2004 the anomalies